 In the first instance you can raise your concerns with someone providing your care.
 Most concerns can usually be resolved immediately with the staff who are looking after you.
 This may be your nurse, midwife, doctor or health worker.
 Explain what has happened and they will do their best to put things right as quickly as possible.

-You contact a member of the Patient Relations Team, who can provide help or advice on how to make a complaint or to discuss your concerns.
-The team may be contacted by telephone one 0800 432 0251, or by email on email@example.com, or in writing at:
+You contact a member of the Patient Experience Team, who can provide help or advice on how to make a complaint or to discuss your concerns.
+The team may be contacted by telephone one 0800 432 0251, or by email to email@example.com or in writing at: